 In response to growing global demand for Glyphosate and 2, 4-D, the Center For Biological Diversity issued an October 2014 press release.
 “Ignoring its legal duty to identify risks to endangered species”, it read, “the Environmental Protection Agency today approved a new pesticide product-enlist duo- a novel combination of two of the most commonly used pesticides in the nation, 2, 4-D and Glyphosate.”
 Despite evidence that 20 endangered species may be exposed by increased spraying the agency failed to consult the US fish and wildlife service on its decision or possible other likely effects.
 “This was an unbelievably foolish decision,” says Brett Hartl, endangered species policy director at the center, “enlist duo will harm dozens of endangered species and is another nail in the coffin for the monarch butterfly.”

-Hartl’s outfit reports more than 30 million pounds of toxin is spraying in the US yearly, and an end in absolutely no where in sight.
+Hartl’s outfit reports more than 30 million pounds of toxin is spraying in the US yearly, and an end in absolutely nowhere in sight.
 Large corporate, more concerned with net profits, persistently lobby against even the most basic spraying regulations, despite proven hazards to human and environmental wellbeing.
-“Once again the EPA has turned a blind eye to the endangered species, clean water and human health in its apparently endless desire to placate multinational pesticide companies.
-At a minimum, the agency needs to restrict use of this new chemical cocktail around streams, endangered species habitats and our communities.”
+“Once again the EPA has turned a blind eye to the endangered species, clean water, and human health in its apparently endless desire to placate multinational pesticide companies.
+At a minimum, the agency needs to restrict the use of this new chemical cocktail around streams, endangered species habitats, and our communities.”

 -I’m just saying